Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Too bad tacos were a one-bite cronch for Daar.
 Bein’ the biggest weren’t always the bestest.

-"So...forgive me, I obviously don’t know everything…" Leela said.
+"So... forgive me, I obviously don’t know everything…" Leela said.

 "Yes, yes.
 G’on."